Daemondeal/coffee-roulette/README.md

-# Coffee Roulette tracker
+# Coffee Roulette

-Coffee roulette tracker, only really meant for personal use.
+Website for tracking Coffee Roulette standings, mostly for personal use.

-Very vibe coded
+Somewhat vibe coded.